telekom/census-income-lightgbm/README.md

 5. wait a few minutes
 6. execute `optuna_vis.ipynb` to view the results (can be made in parallel while the optimization is still running)
 7. also look at the graphics in the plots directory

-## Still To-do

-- provide a script for final model building
-- evaluate final model on the test data
-- use [SHAP (SHapley Additive exPlanations)](https://github.com/slundberg/shap) to calculate feature importance

 ## Licensing